mattermost/docs/source/help/getting-started/setting-your-status-availability.rst

   :alt: Set DND to expire after a period of time and revert to your previous availability setting automatically.

 ..
 Note::
-  It may take up to five minutes for your availability to revert back to its previous setting.
+  It may take up to five minutes for your availability to revert to its previous setting.

 How Mattermost Determines Your Availability
 -------------------------------------------